daniel-araujo/click4ever/README.md

 second one will compile the program.
 The third and last one will install the program on your system.

-If it fails to build on your system feel free to report as a bug.
-Read the Contributing section for how to do it.
+If it fails to build on your system feel free to report a bug.
+Read the Contributing section on how to do it.

 To change how the program is compiled and installed, see the options you have available for the first command by running `./configure -h`.